 Thomson has enabled EWEC’s pursuit of forward thinking strategies designed to diversify the UAE’s energy mix and support its economic growth.
 She has extensive problem-solving experience having spent more than a decade in the Gulf region.
 Her knowledge and acumen have contributed to EWEC’s pre-eminent position as a leader of change within the sector.

 Prior to joining EWEC, Thomson served as the Head of Asset Management for the UAE at Engie.
 She has also held directorships in 10 companies, giving her a wide breadth of expertise in the energy sector in the UAE and Bahrain.

 Thompson holds a LLB (Hons) in Exempting and LPC from the University of Northumbria as well as a Masters, LLM in Oil and Gas law at the Robert Gordon University.
 Alongside working, she is completing an MBA Essentials at the London School of Economics where she also obtained a Certificate in Managerial Finance.

-Bruce Smith is a multi-faceted business leader responsible for the increased expansion and future developments of EWEC’s water and power generation plans.
-Enhancing EWEC’s capabilities, Smith has overseen the creation of predictive models using a wide variety of modelling techniques to provide detailed insights, grounded in analytical research, that drive strategic planning, future sector vision, secure capacity, and deliver economic value.
+Bruce Smith is a multi-faceted business leader responsible for the increased expansion and future developments of EWEC’s power and water generation plans.
+Enhancing EWEC’s capabilities, Smith has overseen the creation of predictive models using a wide variety of modeling techniques to provide detailed insights, grounded in analytical research, that drive strategic planning, future sector vision, secure capacity, and deliver economic value.

 Closely involved in the establishment and development of EWEC, Smith has been responsible for identifying the need for procurement of capacity from new and alternative sources such as nuclear, solar, batteries and reverse osmosis, as well as developing further enhancements to the operations of current water and power generation plants.